-Virginia Beach’s stretch of soft sand and Atlantic surf makes it a perennial favorite beach getaway for East coast families.
+Virginia Beach’s stretch of soft sand and Atlantic surf make it a perennial favorite beach getaway for East Coast families.
 Its swath of unbroken coastline has been recognized as the longest pleasure beach in the world by Guinness World Records.
 This translates into always being able to find a spot for your towel and beach umbrella, even at the height of summer.
-Lifeguards are on duty daily from mid-May through mid-September.
-There is a decidedly G-rated atmosphere here, with a ‘no cursing on the beach’ rule (not enforced, but signed) that represents its family-friendly spirit.
-Hotels that work for a range of budgets, no-frills eateries and free entertainment make it a top pick for families craving a beach vacation.
+Lifeguards are on duty daily from mid-May through mid-September and there is a decidedly G-rated atmosphere here, with a ‘no cursing on the beach’ rule that represents its family-friendly spirit.
+With hotels that accommodate a range of budgets, no-frills eateries, and free entertainment, this is a top pick for families craving a beach vacation.
 Colonial Williamsburg is also nearby.
 Here’s what to do, where to eat, and where to stay in Virginia Beach.

 The sun, sand and surf are free in Virginia Beach, since no costly beach passes or tags are needed.
 The southern section of the boardwalk tends to be more crowded, the northern end quieter, so take your pick.
 It is all astonishingly clean and groomed daily.